ewingson/lib/README.md

 # lib
 libs for solid

+//march 2020
-//moved in parts to gitlab march twenty-twenty
+//moved in parts to https://gitlab.com/ewingson/lib